rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 }
 ```
 The following section will explain the implementation of `public function insertData`.
 Similarly other functions can be implemented.
 Please refer`org/<repo name>/employeeService/util/db/employee_database_util.bal` for complete implementation of utility functions.
-The `endpoint` keyword in ballerina refers to an connection with remote service, in this case the remote service is MySQL database. `employeeDatabase` is the reference name for the SQL endpoint.
+The `endpoint` keyword in ballerina refers to a connection with remote service, in this case, the remote service is MySQL database. `employee database` is the reference name for the SQL endpoint.
 This endpoint is initialized with the  SQL connection.
-The rest of the code is just preparing SQL queries and executing them by calling `update` action in `ballerina.data.sql` package. finally the status of the SQL operation is returned as a JSON file.
+The rest of the code is just preparing SQL queries and executing them by calling `update` action in `ballerina.data.sql` package. finally, the status of the SQL operation is returned as a JSON file.

 ```ballerina
 public function insertData (string name, string age, string ssn) (json) {